The local converse theorem for $Mp_{2n}$ : the generic case: Introduction

 \begin{thm} [Stability of local $\gamma$-factors for $\Mp_{2n}$] Let $\wt{\pi}$ and $\wt{\pi}'$ be irreducible admissible $\mu_{\lambda}'$-generic representations of $\Mp_{2n}(F)$.
 Then there exists $l=l(\wt{\pi},\wt{\pi}')$ such that for any quasi-character $\chi$ of $F^{\times}$, with conductor $\text{cond}(\chi)>l$, we have

 \end{thm}

 When the residual characteristic of the $p$-adic field $F$ is odd, Zhang (\cite{Q17}) directly proved this result under the condition that $\wt{\pi}$ and $\wt{\pi}'$ share the same central characters.
-Our result covers cases where the residual characteristic of $F$ is 2, and it also extends to the situation when $F=\mathbb{F}_q((t))$, without requiring the assumption of identical central characters.
+Our result covers cases where the residual characteristic of $F$ is 2 without requiring the assumption of identical central characters.
 Alternatively, we can remove the assumption on the same central characters from the local functional equation of doubling zeta integrals of metaplectic groups (see \cite[Section~4.3]{GS}).

-The paper also presents an application of the LCT and the stability of local gamma factors for $\Mp_{2n}$ by proving the rigidity theorem for $\Mp_{2n}$ over a global number field.
+The paper also presents the rigidity theorem for $\Mp_{2n}$ over a global number field.